-2.29.2.1.
+2.25.2.1.
 Training Mode 1

 The LPDDR4-SDRAM uses Frequency Set-Points to enable multiple operating settings for the die.
 The LPDDR4-SDRAM defaults to FSP-OP[0] at power-up, which has the default settings to operate in un-terminated, low-frequency environments.
 Prior to training, the mode register settings should be configured by setting MR13 OP[6]=1B (FSP-WR[1]) and setting all other mode register bits including MR12 OP[6:0] (VREF(CA) Range and Setting) for FSP-OP[1] to the desired settings for high-frequency operation.
 Prior to entering Command Bus Training, the SDRAM will be operating from FSP-OP[x].
-Upon Command Bus Training entry when CKE is driven LOW, the LPDDR4-SDRAM will automatically switch to the alternate FSP register set (FSP-OP[y]) and use the alternate register settings during training (See note 6 in Figure 52 for more information on FSP-OP register set (FSP-OP[x]), returning to the "known-good" state that was operating prior to training.
+Upon Command Bus Training entry when CKE is driven LOW, the LPDDR4-SDRAM will automatically switch to the alternate FSP register set (FSP-OP[y]) and use the alternate register settings during training (See note 6 in Figure 98 for more information on FSP-OP register sets).
+Upon training exit when CKE is driven HIGH, the LPDDR4-SDRAM will automatically switch back to the original FSP register set (FSP-OP[x]), returning to the "known-good" state that was operating prior to training.

-1. To set MRx OP[y] = 0: CBT Training Mode 1

-2. To enter Command Bus Training mode, issue a MRW-1 command followed by a MRW-2 command to set MR13 OP[0]=1B (Command Bus Training Mode Enabled).

-3. After time tMRD, CKE may be set LOW, causing the LPDDR4-SDRAM to switch from FSP-OP[x] to FSP-OP[y], and completing the entry into Command Bus Training mode.

-A status of DQS\t, DQS\c, DQ and DMI are as follows, and DQ ODT state will be followed Frequency Set Point function except output pins.

-4. At time tCAENT later, LPDDR4 SDRAM can accept to input CA training pattern via CA bus.

-5. To verify that the receiver has the correct VREF(ca) setting and to further train the CA eye relative to clock (CK), values latched at the receiver on the CA bus are asynchronously output to the DQ bus.

-6. To exit Command Bus Training mode, drive CKE HIGH, and after time tXCBT issue the MRW-1 command followed by the MRW-2 command to set MR13 OP[0]=0B.
+- 1. To set MRx OP[y] = 0: CBT Training Mode 1 - 2.
+To enter Command Bus Training mode, issue a MRW-1 command followed by a MRW-2 command to set MR13 OP[0]=1B (Command Bus Training Mode Enabled). - 3.
+After time tMRD, CKE may be set LOW, causing the LPDDR4-SDRAM to switch from FSP-OP[x] to FSP-OP[y], and completing the entry into Command Bus Training mode.A status of DQS_t, DQS_c, DQ and DMI are as follows, and DQ ODT state will be followed Frequency Set Point function except output pins. - 4.
+At time tCAENT later, LPDDR4 SDRAM can accept to input CA training pattern via CA bus. - 5.
+To verify that the receiver has the correct VREF(ca) setting and to further train the CA eye relative to clock (CK), values latched at the receiver on the CA bus are asynchronously output to the DQ bus. - 6.
+To exit Command Bus Training mode, drive CKE HIGH, and after time tFC issue the MRW-1 command followed by the MRW-2 command to set MR13 OP[0]=0B.
 After time tMRW the LPDDR4-SDRAM is ready for normal operation.
-After training exit the LPD-DR4-SDRAM will automatically switch back to the FSP-OP registers that were in use prior to training.
+After training exit the LPDDR4-SDRAM will automatically switch back to the FSP-OP registers that were in use prior to training.